What Does a Certified Registered Nurse Anesthetist Do?

 We have an exciting opportunity to join our team as a Certified RN Anesthetist.

-In this role, the successful candidate Administers anesthesia under the supervision of the Attending Anesthesiologist, administers local, inhalation, intravenous, and other anesthetics prescribed during surgery, deliveries or other medical procedures.
-Institutes resuscitative procedures throughout the hospital, including the recovery room and is available at all times while on duty.
+In this role, the successful candidate Administers anesthesia under the supervision of the Attending Anesthesiologist, administers local, inhalation, intravenous, and other anesthetics prescribed during surgery, deliveries, or other medical procedures.
+Institutes resuscitative procedures throughout the hospital, including the recovery room, and is available at all times while on duty.

 Job responsibilities

 - Performs Complete Pre-Anesthetic Assessment.
 Includes significant laboratory data.
 Includes important aspects of patient history and physical.
 Aware of and fully comprehends history, physical, and laboratory data.
 Establishes good rapport with patients.
 Anticipates needs and possible problems.
 Takes initiative and functions independently.
-Review ID upon receiving patient, name and DOB.
+Review ID upon receiving the patient’s name and DOB.
 Respects patients rights

 - Appropriately Prepares for Case Management.
 Assembles all essential equipment in an orderly manner.
 Has equipment ready and in working condition to safely administer anesthesia.
 Demonstrates knowledge of anticipated needs.
 Uses universal safety precautions.
 Label and properly store syringes